ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab04-splunk-backdoor-and-registry-hunt/Lab04-splunk-backdoor-and-registry-hunt.md

 <summary><b>(Click to expand)</b></summary> </br>

+For this investigation, I deployed a temporary and provisioned virtual machine (VM) provided by the environment.
+Once it initialized, the VM was assigned the private IP address (`10.201.74.23`), which I used to connect from my analysis workstation.
+The IP address is ephemeral, meaning it changes each time the VM is stopped or redeployed.
+Because of that, I made sure to record the active IP before proceeding with the investigation.
+After the system fully booted, its Windows event logs were automatically ingested into the main index in Splunk.
+Using an isolated, short-lived VM provided a safe and controlled setup to review host activity, confirm log ingestion, and analyze potential anomalies without affecting any production systems.

 - **Platform:** Splunk Enterprise (web interface)
 - **Data Source:** Pre-ingested Windows event logs (Security, Sysmon/registry, and PowerShell logging)
 - **Index Used:** `main`